cr0ybot/term-query/README.md

 The process for registering block variations is very similar to the core Query block,[described here](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/extending-the-query-loop-block/#extending-the-block-with-variations).
 The primary differences are that the block to register the variations on is `cr0ybot/term-query`, all attributes will be used except for the `taxonomy`,`parent`, and `inherit` query properties when used via `scope: [ 'block' ]`, and when creating block patterns to associate with a custom variation you should add the name of your variation prefixed with the Term Query Loop block name (e.g. `cr0ybot/term-query/$variation_name`) to the pattern's `blockTypes` property.

-### Extending the term query

 ### Disabling controls

-The process for disabling irrelevant or unsupported controls is similar to the core Query Loop block, [described here](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/extending-the-query-loop-block/#extending-the-query).
+The process for disabling irrelevant or unsupported controls is similar to the core Query Loop block, using the variation's `allowedControls` property as [described here](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/extending-the-query-loop-block/#extending-the-query).
 The following controls are available for this block:

 - `inherit` - Shows the toggle switch for allowing the query to be inherited directly from the template.
 Hidden automatically if the block is nested.
 - `taxonomy` - Shows a dropdown of available taxonomies.